-Tidal wetland: A tidal wetland is a jurisdictional wetland that is inundated by tidal waters.
+Tidal wetland: A tidal wetland is a wetland (i.e., water of the United States) that is inundated by tidal waters.
+The definitions of a wetland and tidal waters can be found at 33 CFR 328.3(b) and 33 CFR 328.3(f), respectively.
 Tidal waters rise and fall in a predictable and measurable rhythm or cycle due to the gravitational pulls of the moon and sun.
 Tidal waters end where the rise and fall of the water surface can no longer be practically measured in a predictable rhythm due to masking by other waters, wind, or other effects.
-Tidal wetlands are located channelward of the high tide line.
+Tidal wetlands are located channelward of the high tide line, which is defined at 33 CFR 328.3(d)